levinqdl/react-native-alipay-levin/README.md

 ### With rnpm

 ```
-rnpm link react-native-yunpeng-alipay
+rnpm link react-native-levin-alipay
 ```

 ### Manually

-> Link `AlipayModule` library from your `node_modules/react-native-yunpeng-alipay/ios` folder like its [described here](http://facebook.github.io/react-native/docs/linking-libraries-ios.html).
+> Link `AlipayModule` library from your `node_modules/react-native-alipay-levin/ios` folder like its [described here](http://facebook.github.io/react-native/docs/linking-libraries-ios.html).
 Don't forget to add it to "Build Phases" of project.

 ### Config